polymerdao/RIPs/RIPS/rip-xxxx.md

 and are ignored for the purposes of this RIP and a L2_BLOCK_HASH commits to the L2_STATE_ROOT and L2_BLOCK_HEIGHT but signing over these fields directly and excluding other fields makes the proving process more gas efficient on the L1.

+### Proving sequencer equivocation when L2 reorgs are not allowed regardless of L1 reorgs
-Proving equivocation between a signed ExecutionPayloadEnvelope and a settled L2Output is straightforward assuming a fault proof system (or validity proofs) are in place.
+Proving equivocation between a signed SignedPreconfirmation and a settled L2 state is straightforward assuming a fault proof system (or validity proofs) are in place if we do not allow for sequencer equivocation under any conditions.
+The steps are as follows:
 1. User submits the valid L2Output at the equivocated block height to the proof system
 2. Once it is verified by the proof system…
 3. User submits a signed ExecutionPayloadEnvelope that has the same block height but a different blockhash